Wolfram: Extract Graphics from Plot Functions

 expression.

-the first element of it is a list of Graphics Primitives (and directives). (or, a GraphicsComplex that represent list of graphics primitives. )
+The first element of it is a list of Graphics Primitive (and directives). (or, a GraphicsComplex that represent list of graphics primitives. )

 Example: 2D Graphics

-(* extract the graphic primitives from a builtin plot function *) gr = Plot[ Sin[x], {x,0,5} ]; (* length is always 2 *) Length[gr] (* 2 *) (* head always Graphics or Graphics3D *) Head[gr] (* Graphics *) (* get list of graphics primitives and directives. *) gp = First[gr]
+(* extract the graphic primitives from a builtin plot function *) gr = Plot[ Sin[x], {x,0,5} ]; (* length is always 2 *) Length[gr] (* 2 *) (* head always Graphics or Graphics3D *) Head[gr] (* Graphics *) (* get the graphics primitives. *) gp = First[gr]

 Example: 3D Graphics